christopheradnel414/FALCON/README.md

 # Setup
 Note that these instructions are written for Linux (Ubuntu 22.04 LTS) with NVIDIA driver version 525.125.06.
 ## CQSIGN Directory Setup
-1. To setup the main CQSIGN directory, user is recommended to create a new Python 3.9.16 virtual environment using [conda](https://conda.io/projects/conda/en/latest/index.html).
+1. To setup the main FALCON directory, user is recommended to create a new Python 3.9.16 virtual environment using [conda](https://conda.io/projects/conda/en/latest/index.html).
 3. Install NVIDIA CUDA 11.8 toolkit from [here](https://developer.nvidia.com/cuda-11-8-0-download-archive).
 Depending on the user's NVIDIA driver version, different version of CUDA toolkit might be necessary.
 4. Add the newly installed CUDA toolkit directory to bashrc by adding these lines to ~/.bashrc file:
 ```